 Nothing beats the taste and texture of fresh shellfish.
-While you should try to eat fresh whenever possible, there comes a time when you just can’t finish all of the shellfish that you ordered or there is just too good of a deal to pass up and you decide to order in bulk.
+While you should try to eat fresh whenever possible, there comes a time when you just can’t finish all of the shellfish you ordered, or there is just too good of a deal to pass up, and you decide to order in bulk.

 Luckily, there are various ways to freeze fresh shellfish that will help retain the flavor and texture of the food.
 Each type of shellfish has its unique freezing method to achieve the desired results.

 At Fulton Fish Market we often get asked, “Can you freeze shellfish?
 And if so, how?”
 We will answer this question and provide some general tips to follow when freezing shellfish.
 Additionally, we will go into the specifics of how to freeze and thaw shellfish, specifically oysters, mussels, clams, and lobsters.